Reimerei/elixir-flatbuffers/README.md

 FlatbuffersPort
 ==============

-A very lightweight wrapper around the c++ implementation of flatbuffers using ports.
+A lightweight wrapper around a c++ parser for flatbuffers using ports.

+See the tests for usage examples.